 This course is capped at 60 students.

-Convener: Ms Y Moodley
+9 NQF credits at HEQSF level 8 Convener: Ms Y Moodley

 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.
 Preference is given to final year students on a first come, first serve basis.
 If there are spaces available, it can be opened up to intermediate students who are on the Dean's merit list.
 The course cannot accommodate more than 60 students due to capacity issues.